How To Install A/C Condensate Drain Pipe

 Tips for Installation and Maintenance:

-• Clean the Drain Line: Periodically flush the drain line with water and bleach to prevent algae growth and blockages.
+2. Clean the Drain Line: Periodically flush the drain line with a water/vinegar or water/bleach mixture to prevent algae growth and blockages.

-• Test Float Switches: Regularly test the float switches to ensure they function correctly.
+3. Test Float Switches: Regularly test the float switches to ensure they function correctly.
+Activate the float, and look for the system to shut down.

 Following these steps and tips, you can effectively install and maintain A/C condensate drain lines, ensuring proper operation and preventing potential water damage.